-From April 2017, businesses, charities and public sector organisations in England will be able to switch their supplier of water and sewerage retail services.
+As of 1 April 2017, businesses, charities and public sector organisations in England are able to switch their supplier of water and sewerage retail services.
 Retail services include meter reading, billing and handling customer queries and complaints.

-By switching, or negotiating with the current supplier, customers could receive a better price or a more tailored service.
+By switching, or negotiating with their current supplier, customers could receive a better price or a more tailored service.

-From April 2017, there will no longer be a yearly minimum water usage threshold in England.
-For customers to switch suppliers, the Welsh Government has decided to keep a 50 million litre threshold in Wales.
+There is no longer a yearly minimum water usage threshold in England for customers to switch suppliers.
+The Welsh Government has decided to keep a 50 million-litre threshold in Wales.

 What are the benefits?